WKnight19/wheelerknight.com/README.md

 ## Overview

 This is the personal portfolio website of Wheeler Knight, showcasing skills, experience, projects, and more.
-The website is built using React.js, Tailwind CSS, and GSAP for animations.
+The website (based on Zentry.com) is built using React.js, Tailwind CSS, and GSAP for animations.

 ## Table of Contents